-- Using information from the pre-school setting and home - On-entry baseline assessments when children start in Reception - Teacher assessments - Pupil progress meetings - Optional and non-optional Standard Assessment Tests (SATs) in reading, writing, spelling and grammar, and maths. - Assessments for Speech, Language and Communication (SLLC), Dyslexia, movement and co-ordination by specialist teachers and teaching assistants. - Assessment for children's emotional and development needs led by trained teachers and our pastoral support leader. - Children with more complex needs may have assessments carried out by the school nurse, educational psychologist or other outside agencies after full consultation with parents. - The SEND Graduated Approach Tool. (see below)
+- Using information from the pre-school setting and home - On entry base-line assessments when children start in the Early Years - Teacher assessments - Pupil progress meetings - Optional and non-optional Standard Assessment Tests (SAT's) in reading, writing, spelling and grammar and maths. - Assessments for Speech, Language and Communication (SLC), Dyslexia, movement and co-ordination by specialist teachers and teaching assistants.

+- Assessment for children's emotional and development needs led by trained teachers and our pastoral support leader.
+(For more information, refer to Section 3d) - Children with more complex needs may have assessments carried out by the school nurse, educational psychologist or other outside agencies after full consultation with parents. - The SEND Graduated Approach Tool.

 Teachers use a range of general teaching and behaviour strategies before raising a concern about a child's progress.
-If the child is not responding as expected or is having difficulties with their learning (or behaviour) then the teacher will raise a concern using the 'Registration of Concern' form and the Graduated Approach guidelines are implemented.
+If the child is not responding as expected or is having difficulties with their learning (or behaviour) then the teacher will raise a concern with the SENDCo and the Graduated Approach guidelines are implemented.
 Parents, the school SENDCo or an outside agency may also raise a concern.
-If relevant, all parties involved discuss possible interventions and timescales.
+If relevant, all parties involved discuss possible interventions and timescales